20% off your first purchase with code: SHOP24

 Handling Disruptive Behavior

-One important thing to consider and plan for is disruptive student behavior.
-No matter how strong your classroom management skills are, certain behavioral problems require something more.
+One important thing to consider when developing a classroom behavior management plan is how you will handle disruptive student behavior.
+No matter how strong your classroom management skills are, certain behavioral problems require more serious behavior interventions.

 If a child is truly out of control, disrupting the entire class, or posing a danger, there must be a plan to deal with it quickly.
 Things like hitting, fighting, and destroying property are non-negotiable.
 Right on the first day of school, I let my students know what actions will result in immediate removal from the room.
 This is something that should be in your school’s behavior plan and backed up by administration.

-I hope these ideas will help you as you work to develop your own classroom behavior management plan.
-Whatever rules, consequences, and rewards you decide on, the important thing is consistency, consistency, consistency!
+I hope these ideas will help you develop your own classroom behavior management plan.
+Whatever rules, consequences, and rewards you decide on, the important thing is consistency!
 Becoming a good classroom citizen is a learning process.
 Be patient with your students, guide them, model what you want to see, and always remember that tomorrow is another day and another chance to start over again.